War is coming to our city…

 Non-violent direct action in 2015 (TSB Arena, Wellington) and 2016 (Viaduct Events Centre, Auckland) resulted in extensive disruption to both the venue and the forum.
 In 2016, hundreds of delegates were blockaded out of the Expo, hindering the business of war.
 Together we can shut down the Expo again.

 We need your support, whether you’re able to contribute a lot or a little.
 Join the resistance!

 Contact us if your group wants to be a part of the coalition.

 Spread the word!
-Sign up to the mailing list on the campaign site www.stopthearmstrade.nz and share the campaign on social media.
+Sign up to the mailing list on the campaign site www.stopthearmstrade.nz, register for the blockade and share the campaign on social media.

-We will be having art sessions, Non-Violent Direct Action (NVDA) trainings and public meetings in Wellington in the lead up.
+We will be having art sessions, Non-Violent Direct Action (NVDA) trainings and public meetings in Wellington in the lead up to October.